woodRock/cow-dcnn/README.md

 matched across runs using cosine similarity (optionally lifted into a learned embedding space) and a piecewise-linear warp is fit through the matched anchor pairs.

 **Short answer:** yes.
-A cross-study SimCLR encoder trained on matched peaks from wheat and rice GC-MS datasets achieves a mean Pearson TIC correlation of **0.361** across 3,160 wheat↔rice pairs — a **+0.081** improvement over the unaligned baseline (0.280), and well ahead of raw cosine similarity (+0.008) or the within-study drift encoder (+0.040).
+A cross-study Transformer encoder trained on peak sequences from wheat and rice GC-MS datasets achieves a mean Pearson TIC correlation of **0.350** across 3,160 wheat↔rice pairs — a **+0.070** improvement over the unaligned baseline (0.280), and well ahead of raw cosine similarity (+0.008) or the within-study drift encoder (+0.040).
+Crucially, the Transformer reduces pre-warp RT deviation to just **2.0 min** — 2.5× better than the drift encoder — by capturing the global monotonic elution order preserved across species.

 ## Method